braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

   -  "My \x80 Field" would be condensed to "My Field"

 #### Reserved Keys
-Prior to iOS SDK version 3.0 and Android SDK version 2.0, the following keys are __RESERVED__ and __CANNOT__ be used as Custom Attributes:
+Prior to iOS SDK version 3.0 and Android SDK version 2.0, the following keys are __RESERVED__ and __CANNOT__ be used as Custom attributes:

 - `email`
 - `facebook`